AdobeDocs/experience-manager-learn.en/help/cloud-service/local-development-environment/dispatcher-tools.md

 The AEM as a Cloud Service SDK includes the recommended Dispatcher Tools version, that facilitates configuring, validating and simulating Dispatcher locally.
 Dispatcher Tools is comprised of:

 + a baseline set of Apache HTTP Web server and Dispatcher configuration files, located in `.../dispatcher-sdk-x.x.x/src`
-+ a configuration validator CLI tool, located at `.../dispatcher-sdk-x.x.x/bin/validate` (Dispatcher SDK 2.0.29+)
++ a configuration validator CLI tool, located at `.../dispatcher-sdk-x.x.x/bin/validate`
 + a configuration generation CLI tool, located at `.../dispatcher-sdk-x.x.x/bin/validator`
 + a configuration deployment CLI tool, located at `.../dispatcher-sdk-x.x.x/bin/docker_run`
 + a Docker image that runs Apache HTTP Web server with the Dispatcher module